JeremyTCD/DevOps.ContDeployer/ttd.md

   - Ensure that code calls correct date time type (DateTimeOffset.UtcNow)
 - Unit tests for ContDeployer and Plugin tools types
   - All types with logic should be tested

+## Notes
+### Tests
+- For xunit, tests in the same class or in classes that share the same collection are not run in parallel.
+Many of the tests in this solution utilize temporary folders.
+Those that utilize the same temporary folders should not run in parallel. https://xunit.github.io/docs/running-tests-in-parallel.html.